drand/drand/SECURITY.md

 ## Reporting a Vulnerability

-If you believe to have found a security issue that can cause biasability, denial of service, or compromise of the active network, please send us an email to security@drand.love.
+If you believe to have found a security issue that can cause biasability, denial of service, or compromise of the active network, please send us a private email to security@drand.love.
+Please DO NOT file a public issue.
 We'll make sure to get back to you ASAP, work towards verifying the issue, mitigating it and providing an update for our users.
-We commit to updating security issues filed on github in this way on a weekly basis to indicate their current status towards resolution.

 To help us serving the drand ecosystem, we appreciate that your reports are as precise as possible, ideally containing a way to reproduce the vulnerability.

+If the issue is a protocol weakness that cannot be immediately exploited or something not yet deployed, feel welcome to discuss it openly in a [Github issue](https://github.com/drand/drand/issues/new).

 For all other kinds of bugs, please [file an issue in this repo](https://github.com/drand/drand/issues/new).